G-Linski/where-am-i/README.md

   .then(location => location.json())
   .then(location => console.log(location));
 ```
-This code uses fetch to request data from a 3rd party site.
+This code uses fetch to request data from a 3rd party site
-We then can convert this data into JSON, for easier manipulation and readibility.
+We then can convert this data into JSON, for easier manipulation and readibility
-To see this object we can print it to the console.
+To see this object we can print it to the console

 ## Printed JSON Object